Nerajno/begin-to-code/lessons/javascript/lesson-6/exercises.md

 Make it so that when the submit button is clicked, a tip amount as well as a total amount are displayed underneath the form.

+## Your Quiz

+Create a 5 question quiz.
+Choose a topic, and design your questions and answers.
+You should use all of the different types of form elements we've covered.
+When the quiz is submitted, it should calculate their score and announce it to the quiz taker.

 ## Caesar Cipher Converter